 The front camera has 7 megapixels (f/2.2) with photography and video recording in 1080p and Retina flash, allowing you to take some great quality selfies in Portrait mode.
 Regarding the Face ID function, the new TrueDepth infrared camera system has a projector that creates a three-dimensional map from the grid it projects on the face.

-It’s not the best camera you can find on a smartphone in 2024, but it still takes pretty good pictures.
+It’s not the best camera you can find on a smartphone in 2026, but it still takes respectable photos for casual use.

 iPhone X screen